XiaoDongZheng1234/CGCPs/README.md

 ### CGCPs steps
 * **Data preperation**
 <br> In order to facilitate the operation and reduce the amount of computation, before started CGCP，you can select loci that you intrested in.
 >> Prepared genotype/sequencing data to plain text PLINK format(.ped/.map/.hwe).
-Test files are showed in "Test document" folder named "select-interested-loci(.ped/.map/.hwe)".
+Test files are showed in "Test documents" folder named "select-interested-loci(.ped/.map/.hwe)".

 * Annotate
 >> Made every SNPs annotate into different genes.注释方法及命令需要修改